Lorem Ipsum

 - Changes in milk supply: Semaglutide changes how hungry you feel and how fast your stomach empties, which could change milk production [2].

 Because of these unknowns, it’s questioned if a breastfeeding mother should take semaglutide.
-The label on Rybelsus®, which is semaglutide in pill form, says not to use it while breastfeeding.
+The label on Rybelsus®, which is semaglutide in pill form, says not to use semaglutide while breastfeeding.
 This is because of worries that babies might get some of the drug passed on to them through the breastmilk [1].

 Semaglutide And Breastmilk